1stChaS/Predicting-Chess-Puzzle/README.md

-# Multi-Task Deep Learning for Predicting Chess Puzzle Difficulty and Tactical Pattern from Board Positions**
+# Multi-Task Deep Learning for Predicting Chess Puzzle Difficulty and Tactical Pattern from Board Positions

-This repository contains my final project for the course `204466 Deep Learning` at Kasetsart University.
+This repository contains my final project for the course `204466 Deep Learning` at `Kasetsart University`.

 ## Introduction